-- It will be clear what the purpose of the document is (i.e. for information, for consultation). - All Modification documents will contain a high level, plain English summary. - Technical language and use of too many acronyms will be avoided, unless their use is appropriate, with a supporting glossary being provided when appropriate. - Codes will use a consistent structure for Modification related documents, with consistent templates and contents.
+- It will be clear what the purpose of the document is (i.e. for information, for consultation). - All Modification documents will contain a high level, plain English summary. - Technical language and use of too many acronyms or industry jargon will be avoided, unless their use is appropriate, with a supporting glossary being provided when appropriate. - Where possible, Codes will use a consistent set of defined terms to avoid confusion. - Codes will use a consistent structure for Modification related documents, with consistent templates and contents.